AhmatAgaDEV/wayvnc-headless-hyprland/README.md

 ## Configuration

-* The script uses `wayvnc.pid` in `$HOME/.config/wayvnc/` to store the PID of the running WayVNC process
+* The script uses a PID file at `$HOME/.config/wayvnc/wayvnc.pid` to track the running WayVNC process
 * Headless monitor prefix is set in `HEADLESS_NAME="HEADLESS"`
 * VNC address and port can be configured: